-by Coda on Oct 26, 2009 Vehicle: 2000 Plymouth Grand Voyager
+by Coda on Oct 26, 2009 Vehicle: 2000 Plymouth Grand Voyager 4dr Minivan

 The Expresso trim level is discontinued, and Plymouth changes some of the standard features and options on base and SE models.
 Notably, base models now come with a cassette player.
 This is the last year for the Grand Voyager, as Chrysler begins dismantling the Plymouth division.
 Fortunately, the van's demise shouldn't pose much of a problem for shoppers, as the Dodge Grand Caravan gives you the same product with slightly different styling.